cooklang/cooklang-rs/extensions.md

 Maybe confusing name.
 Tweaks a little bit the parsing and behaviour of units inside quantities.

-- When the value is a number, the unit separator (`%`) can be replaced with a a space.
+- When the value is a number or a range and the values does not start with a number, the unit separator (`%`) can be replaced with a space.
   ```cooklang
   @water{1 L} is the same as @water{1%L}
   ```